-What To Wear to Royal Ascot
+What To Wear To Royal Ascot 2023

 It’s that time of year again.
 The social season kicks off right about now, and its not-to-be-missed headline event has to be Royal Ascot.
 While horseracing has taken place at Ascot racecourse since 1711, its summer race meeting officially became a Royal week in 1911 – and since then the event has only grown bigger and better with every year that’s passed.

-This most exclusive of tickets requires its holders to wear ‘formal daywear’, which for women means dresses or skirts of a modest length that falls below the knee or longer; shoulder straps of one inch or wider; and hats with a solid base of four inches or greater.
+For Her: This most exclusive of tickets requires its holders to wear ‘formal daywear’, which for women means dresses or skirts of a modest length that falls below the knee or longer; shoulder straps of one inch or wider; and hats with a solid base of four inches or greater.
 Trouser suits are allowed but must be full length and of matching material and colour.
 Jumpsuits must fall below the knee.
 Strapless, off the shoulder, halter neck and spaghetti straps are not permitted.
 Dresses and tops with sheer straps and sleeves are also not permitted.
 Midriffs must be covered at all times.

-Men should wear either black, grey or navy morning dress, which must include a waistcoat and tie, a black or grey top hat, and black shoes worn with socks.
+For Him: Men should wear either black, grey or navy morning dress, which must include a waistcoat and tie, a black or grey top hat, and black shoes worn with socks.
 Cravats or bow ties are not allowed, and neither are novelty waistcoats and ties.

 Queen Anne Enclosure

-Women in this enclosure are required to wear a hat, headpiece or fascinator at all times, and strapless and sheer dresses and tops are not permitted.
+For Her: Women in this enclosure are required to wear a hat, headpiece or fascinator at all times, and strapless and sheer dresses and tops are not permitted.
 Midriffs must be covered, and shorts are not allowed.
 Trouser suits must be full-length and jumpsuits should fall below the knee.

-Men must wear a full-length, matching suit with a collared shirt and tie.
+For Him: Men must wear a full-length, matching suit with a collared shirt and tie.
 Bow ties and cravats are not permitted, and socks must be worn and should cover the ankle.
 Jeans, chinos and trainers are not permitted.

-Women must wear a hat or fascinator at all times, while strapless and sheer dresses are not permitted.
+For Her: Women must wear a hat or fascinator at all times, while strapless and sheer dresses are not permitted.
 Midriffs are not allowed, either.
 Trouser suits must be full-length, jumpsuits should fall below the knee and shorts are banned.

-Men must wear full-length trousers and a jacket with a collared shirt and tie, although bow ties or cravats can be worn in the Village Enclosure.
+For Him: Men must wear full-length trousers and a jacket with a collared shirt and tie, although bow ties or cravats can be worn in the Village Enclosure.
 Socks must be worn and should cover the ankle, and jeans and trainers are not permitted.